 What is a Gantt Chart?
-Simply put, a visual bar chart thats gives a view of tasks to help you schedule and track a project progress on a timeline.
+Simply put, a visual bar chart gives a view of tasks to help you schedule and track project progress on a timeline.

-These can be used for planning projects of variety of sizes as they show what work is happening and what date it should be complete.
-Creating one simple view of a projects start and end dates and task management in between.
+These can be used for planning projects of various sizes as they show what work is happening and what date it should be completed.
+Creating one simple view of a project’s start and end dates and task management in between.

-Why is it called Gantt chart?
-It named after the man who developed it Henry Gantt an American mechanical engineer back in around 1910.
-Created as a project management tool and were first used on large construction projects like the huge engineering project of building the Hoover Dam.
+Why is it called the Gantt chart?
+It was named after the man who developed it Henry Gantt an American mechanical engineer back in 1910.
+Created as a project management tool and was first used on large construction projects like the huge engineering project of building the Hoover Dam.

 Associate and colleague Frederick Taylor came up with Taylorism through the development of scientific management.

-Gantt chart give a graphical view of a timeline that helps planning, scheduling, coordination, and track specific tasks in a project management.
+Gantt chart give a graphical view of a timeline that helps planning, scheduling, coordination, and tracking specific tasks in project management.

 Gantt charts are a great project management tool but not the only option.